iameetshah/iameetshah.github.io/_posts/2021-11-12-collapsibleHeader.md

 ---

-I have been searching for an tutorial in SwiftUI which explains how to make an collapsible header while searching within sub header and after going through many articles, finally managed to understand and got it working.
-So I decided to write an article which will be informative and helpful to someone new to SwiftUI.
+I have been searching for an tutorial in SwiftUI which explains how to make an collapsible header while searching within sub header and after going through many posts, articles,..etc finally managed to understand and got it working.
+So I decided to write an post which will be informative and helpful to someone new to SwiftUI.

 **Final Result :**